|How Plasma Boy Got His Name (Short Version)

 excerpted from the original by John Wayland

-This drastically shortened version omits one of the best parts of the story - how John Wayland and a team of friends swarmed over an electric dragster nearly ruined by fire and, in a bit over 16 hours, had it ready to race again (and even looking decent).
-You'll find that and much more in the full-length story (8 1/2 pages of single-spaced 10-point print!).
-The original complete version published on the EVDL is available here as a pdf file.
-Read it some time.
-It's very entertaining, I promise.
-John is a most vivid writer (if a bit wordy! ;-).
+This drastically shortened version omits one of the best parts of the story - how John Wayland and a team of friends swarmed over an electric dragster nearly ruined by fire and, in a bit over 16 hours, had it ready to race again, and even looking pretty decent.
+You'll find that and much more in John's vividly-written (if lengthy) full story (pdf), 8-1/2 pages of single-spaced 10-point print.

 The story begins at John's home, in 1998.
-John is preparing to race his electric dragster, White Zombie, a highly modified (but still street-legal) 1972 Datsun 1200.
-I'll let John take it from here ...
+John is preparing to race his electric dragster, White Zombie, a highly modified, but still street-legal, 1972 Datsun 1200.

 As is usually the case, there was a lot of last minute work to be done on the race vehicles.
 The afternoon of Tuesday, March 3rd, John Bryan arrived in Portland, joining Bruce Meland and me.
 The plan was to have the work done by 5:00 PM on Tuesday, so that we could be off early the next morning for the NEDRA Saturday Night Electric Desert Drags.